Home

 Judicial Interpretation

-Some of the landmark cases and judgement that support the Hindu Succession (Amendment) Act, of 2005:
+Some of the landmark cases and judgments that support the Hindu Succession (Amendment) Act, 2005:

-• Rakesh Sharma vs. Vineeta Sharma: This case makes it clear that daughters, regardless of whether their father was still alive when the 2005 amendment went into effect, have the same rights regarding ancestral property as sons.
+• Rakesh Sharma vs. Vineeta Sharma: This case answers the question ‘Can daughter claim father’s property when father is alive in India?’ and makes it clear that daughters, regardless of whether their father was still alive when the 2005 amendment went into effect, have the same rights regarding ancestral property as sons.
 The court determined that the amendment is retroactive, thereby bestowing coparcenary rights upon daughters at birth.

 • In Balchandra v.
 Smt.
-Poonam, the issue arose as to whether a daughter could inherit her father's coparcenary property share if the father passed away before the 2005 amendment taking effect.
+Poonam, the issue arose as to whether a daughter could inherit her father's coparceny property share if the father passed away before the 2005 amendment took effect.
 The court maintained that, even in cases where the father passes away, daughters are coparceners by birth.

 Read more: Birth Certificate